Ilker Budinov

-Ilker Budinov (Bulgarian: Илкер Будинов; born 11 August 2000) is a Bulgarian professional footballer who plays as a left back or left midfielder for Spartak Varna.
+Ilker Budinov (Bulgarian: Илкер Будинов; born 11 August 2000) is a Bulgarian professional footballer who plays as a left back or left midfielder for First League club Dunav Ruse.

 Career

 Budinov made his professional debut for the first team on 25 September 2019 in a cup match against Neftochimic Burgas.
 He completed his league debut for the club on 12 July in a match against Slavia Sofia.

 On 6 June 2022 Budinov was sent on loan to the newly promoted First League team Spartak Varna until the end of the season.
 In June 2023, he joined Etar Veliko Tarnovo, once again on loan from Ludogorets.
 In January 2024, he was loaned out to Botev Vratsa, from Ludogorets.